0cv/go-bitmex/README.md

 ### Heartbeat and Reconnection

-Due to an issue in the underlying websocket librar, the disconnect handler may not get called if the connection is silently dropped by the remote.
+Due to an issue in the underlying websocket library, the disconnect handler may not get called if the connection is silently dropped by the remote.
 Heartbeat is implemented and pings the remote every 5 seconds.
 A 10 second timer is reset on every message received.
 If the timer expires, the library will automatically call `Restart()`.
 On a successful reconnect, any configured API subscription will be re-subscribed.